cscully-allison/data-ensemble-interview-artifacts/Codes.md

       - Not initially spoken, comes up glancingly in importance question
       - Drawn

+### The Data Hierarchy

+#### Measured data/metrics/dependent variables is most important
+- P2: "performance data as the most important piece of the ensemble data, just because most of the work that I do is on the performance side"
+- P3: "performance data is acts as sort of the main table"
+- P7: "Yeah, so the most important is definitely the performance data."

 ### Ensemble data structure pieces are linked structurally

-  - P1, P2
+  - P1:
+  - P2: Two parts share a similar structure "So \[the stats table] is kind of the same kind of format as the performance table."
+  - P3: "And it's going to the first table, which is the performance data table with with that profile hash that we just talked about.
+So it's like a foreign key for for that table."
+  - P3: ".You can see the relationship between these is through the profiles the profile hash."
+  - P7: "So you have performance data where you have which is indexed on both your profile ID and your nodes, that contains your actual metrics, the data, so time memory usage, stuff like that.
+There's the metadata frame, which is only indexed on profile ID."

 ### Ensemble data structure pieces are linked meaningfully
   -  P1 ".
 Your profile one would be corresponding to the data set from the run with two CPUs and then profile two correspond to the run with four CPUs, and then you'd see in your times, well, you should see that the time for profile one is gonna be higher than the time for profile two, because it had more CPUs"
-  - P2 "Obviously, they kind of affect each other, like, in some kind of formats, because, you know, certain metadata like compilier optimization, things like that will directly affect the values in the performance data table."
+  - P2 "Obviously, they kind of affect each other, like, in some kind of formats, because, you know, certain metadata like compilier optimization, things like that will directly affect the values
+  - in the performance data table."
+  - P5: ". . .the data frame is not really useful.
+It's more like it transportation layer to compute a visual view onto what's going on."

 ### Influences on importance